P-H-V/Feve-app-privacy-policy/README.md

 ## 8. Children's Privacy

 The App is **not intended for children under 13**.
 We do not knowingly collect data from children under 13.
-The App is designed for adult women seeking to support conception, pregnancy, or family planning.
+The App is designed for adult women seeking to support conception and pregnancy.
 If you believe a child has provided us with personal data, please contact us so we can delete the information.

 ## 9. International Users